-SHRA REPORT Qualifying Feature (non- ornithological) Relevant mitigation Potential Impacts on Site Integrity Conclusion such as polluted surface water-run off and dust emissions.No night-time working.
-The implementation of a minimum 10 m buffer from all watercourses would I minimise the risk of noise and visual disturbance to otters resting up during the day (although the nearest couches are >50m from the nearest construction activities and therefore would be unlikely to be disturbed at this distance).
+Qualifying Feature (non- ornithological) elevant mitigation Potential Impacts on Site Integrity Conclusion • such as polluted surface water-run off and dust emissions.
+No night-time working. the nearest couches are >50m from the nearest construction activities and therefore would be unlikely to be disturbed at this distance).
 There would be no night-time working, and therefore there is negligible potential for disturbance to foraging or commuting otter, as this species is largely nocturnal.
-The construction and operation of the Proposed Development would therefore not affect the conservation objective to restore the otter population.
-Conservation ob jective 2b: Maintain the distribution of otter three oughout the site Otter • 10 m buffer from watercourses.
-The implementation of a minimum 10 m buffer from the watercourse would ensure that No adverse Good practice mitigation detailed in the GEMPs and CEMP to control adverse there are no direct impacts on watercourses that support otter. effects on integrity environmental impacts during construction such as polluted surface water-run off and dust emissions.
-The implementation of a minimum 10 m buffer from the watercourse would minimise the risk of noise and visual disturbance to otters resting up during the day (although the nearest couches are >50m from the nearest construction activities and therefore No night-time working. would be unlikely to be disturbed at this distance).
-There would be no night-time working, and therefore there is negligible potential for disturbance to foraging or commuting otter, as this species is largely nocturnal.
-The construction and operation of the Proposed Development would therefore not negatively change the distribution of otter throughout the site.
-Conservation ob jective 2c: Maintain the habitats supporting otto er within the site and availability of food.
-Otter 10 m buffer from watercourses.
-Good practice mitigation detailed in the GEMPs and CEMP to control adverse environmental impacts during construction such as polluted surface water-run off and The implementation of a minimum 10 m buffer from the watercourse would ensure that there are no direct impacts on watercourses that support otter, and standard construction mitigation would minimise the risk of pollution to the watercourse that could affect the availability of food for otters.
-No adverse effects on integrity dust emissions.
-The construction and operation of the Proposed Development would therefore not impact the ability of the watercourses (primarily the River Strathy) to support otter.
+The construction and operation of the Proposed Alignment would therefore not negatively change the distribution of otter throughout the site.
+Conservation ob jec tive 2c: Maintain the habitats supporting of er within the site and availability of food.
+Otter • 10 m buffer from watercourses.
+The implementation of a minimum 10 m buffer from all watercourses would ensure No adverse • Good practice mitigation detailed in the GEMPs and CEMP to control adverse environmental impacts during construction such as polluted surface water-run off and effects on integrity dust emissions.
+The construction and operation of the Proposed Alignment would therefore not impact the ability of the watercourses (primarily the River Strathy) to support otter.